Find Grad Schools

 Online Allied Health Professions Programs

-In the 2020-2021 academic year, 1,786 schools offered some type of allied health professions program.
+In 2020-2021, 1,786 schools offered a allied health program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes